Greece › Rhodes › Family Hotels

 4. Evdokia Hotel – Old Town

-Set in the heart of the old town, this lovely boutique hotel (restored 13th century building) with a home-like ambience features quaint family rooms (up to 4 people) with wrought-iron beds, wooden/til ed floors and mini-bars.
-Has an arcade/game room, no elevator and serves a very popular home-cooked breakfast (fee).
+Set in the heart of the old town, this lovely boutique hotel (restored 13th century building) with a home-like ambience features quaint family rooms (up to 4 people) with wrought-iron beds, wooden/tiled floors and mini-bars.
+No elevator and serves a very popular home-cooked breakfast (fee).
 Minutes away from the Medieval Castle and the Archaeological Museum of Rhodes.
 Hotel Phone: +302241077077.

 5. Helea Family Beach Resort – Kalithea

-The best kid-friendly resort on the west coast of Rhodes (the more appealing side for wind and beaches).
+The best kid-friendly resort on the east coast of Rhodes.
+This side of the island is much better for families because the water is calmer and the beaches are sandier than the windy west coast.
 Superb suites have swim-up access, sea views, or both, and sleep families of four to seven.

 6. Zoes Hotel – Faliraki

 Located a five minute drive from Faliraki town center, this affordable family-run hotel has simple, clean rooms (up to family of 4) with fridges, tea/coffee facilities, and furnished balconies with garden/sea & pool views.
-Has a pool with a sun terrace & snack bar and is within walking distance of the Ladiko Beach and Anthony Quinn Bay.
+Has a pool with a sun terrace & snack bar and is a 15 to 20-minute walk from Ladiko Beach.
 Hotel Phone: +30 22410 85140.

 7. Lefka Hotel & Apartments – Rhodes Town